Professionals Intensive - Supporting Families with Hand in Hand Parenting Tools

-Learn valuable new skills, consistent with the latest developmental neuroscience research, for supporting parents and children.
+Learn the latest developmental neuroscience and valuable new skills for supporting parents and children in your practice.

-Join us for an eight-week intensive course in Hand in Hand Parenting, designed for psychologists, therapists, social workers, teachers, early childhood professionals, medical professionals, members of the clergy, and parent outreach workers.
+Join us for an eight-week intensive course in Hand in Hand Parenting, designed for therapists, social workers, early-childhood educators, childcare providers, and other professionals who care about families.
 Your choice of class sessions.
-20 CEUs.
-Course fee $747.
 The online classroom is open and ready for you now.
-The next class conference-call sessions begin in January, 2017.
-See below for details or Sign up here to be notified when new sessions are available.

-Based on this powerful approach to supporting parents and strengthening the parent-child connection, the professionals intensive course will deliver:
+Based on a new way of understanding emotional relationships in the family and strengthening the parent-child connection, the professionals intensive course will deliver:

 - Expertise in the Hand in Hand Parenting approach.
-You will practice our Listening Tools in your own family and in your professional practice.
+You will practice in your own family and in your professional practice.

-- Guidance on using these practices both in your family and with your clients.
+- Guidance on using these practices both in your family and with your patients.

 - Opportunities to share your own experience.

-- A portion of each mentoring session devoted to listening support groups.
+- A portion of each mentoring session devoted to your specific questions and experience.

-- All participants will have access to the videos and written materials from our Hand in Hand Parenting Starter Class, including the parent manual and the set of 9 booklets.
-Full course syllabus.
+- All participants will also have full access to the videos and written materials from our Hand in Hand Parenting Starter Class, including the Parent Handbook.

-- You will spend several hours each week practicing new skills with the parents and children in your family and professional practice, as well as receiving and providing support in a Listening Partnership.
+- You will spend several hours each week practicing new skills with the parents and children in your family and professional practice.

-- Additional materials will be made available to match your particular interests and client needs.
+- Additional educational materials and research will be made available to match your particular interests and client needs.

 - Total weekly time commitment of 4-6 hours per week.

-Sections: Our next session begins the week of January 16, 2017.
-Choose the section that works with your schedule.
+Sections: Our next session begins the week of April 2, 2018.

-If you need assistance in figuring your call times please contact our Program Manager for more details at firstname.lastname@example.org.Professionals Intensive classroom materials available upon registration.
-Special Note: To get the full benefit of this course, you’ll need to practice the Hand in Hand tools with a child.
+Special Note: To get the full benefit of this course, you’ll need to practice the Hand in Hand Parenting tools with a child.
 You might want to start thinking about how you will schedule regular time with a child where you can do this practice.

 Five Things I Found Startlingly Useful: